 - Require that the Power of Attorney come directly from the Importer to the Broker.

-- Remove specific fee dollar amounts and reference a single source of location allowing greater flexibility.
+- Remove specific dollar fee amounts and reference a single source location for fees allowing greater flexibility.

 - Expand Broker payment options to include electronic payment of fees.

 - Require that customs business may be conducted only within the customs territory of the United States.

 - Provide for the storage of electronic customs records within the customs territory of the United States.